gremmie/enigma/enigma/docs/source/reference.rst

    :param string model: the model name to create; see the :ref:`rotor-table-label` table
    :param integer ring_setting: the ring setting (0-25) to use
    :returns: the newly created :class:`Rotor <enigma.rotors.rotor.Rotor>`
+   :raises RotorError: when an unknown model name is provided

 .. function:: enigma.rotors.factory.create_reflector(model)